FabianWe/gomosaic/README.md

 ## Installation
 If you are a developer and want to play around / use this library just run `go get -u github.com/FabianWe/gomosaic`.
 If you just want to use the software please check the [release](https://github.com/FabianWe/gomosaic/releases) page for downloads.
+Currently binaries are uploaded for linux and windows with am64, if you need something else please contact me or compile for yourself.
+You should rename the file to plan gomosaic or gomosaic.exe (instead of for example mosaic mosaicamd64.exe).
-For usage insructions see [here](https://github.com/FabianWe/gomosaic/wiki/Usage).
+For usage instructions see [here](https://github.com/FabianWe/gomosaic/wiki/Usage).
 Currently it can only run in command line mode, I'm planning to write a GUI though.

 ## Bugs
 There are probably bugs in this software, though it worked fine for "useful"